romilly/quick2wire-blinka/README.md

 The Pi has moved on as well.
 All the old Quick2Wire software and documentation are so out-of-date that they are unusable.

-This repository will contain replacement code and (ewventually) documentation.
+This repository will contain replacement code and (eventually) documentation.

 It already allows you to use the Quick2Wire MCP23017 Port Expander and PCF8591 Analogue boards with a Raspberry Pi running buster with Adafruit Blinka.